SticsRPacks/SticsOnR/README.md

   a Java 11 version
 - for JavaStics 1.5.2/1.5.3 versions, the java version must be at least a Java 17 version
+- for JavaStics from version 10.4.0 to 11.0.0 version, the java version must be at least a Java 17 version

+> Note: After the JavaStics Version 1.5.3, STICS version 10.3.0 the
+> release number has changed, a unique version has been chosen for
+> JavaSTICS and STICS using the STICS version number only.

 So, for adapting the java version to the JavaStics version some manipulations must be done either by switching between versions through